krisk0/razin/README.rst

 =====

 For now, I offer
+  a) The fastest subroutine to calculate determinant of big matrice with big entries;
-  a) A subroutine to calculate HNF of a matrice whose determinant is small in absolute value;
+  b) A subroutine to calculate HNF of a matrice whose determinant is small in absolute value;
-  b) PLU decomposition and inversion of a matrice modulo 2^64;
+  c) PLU decomposition and inversion of a matrice modulo 2^64;
-  c) Inversion of an integer upper-triangular matrice with small determinant and positive diagonal;
+  d) Inversion of an integer upper-triangular matrice with small determinant and positive diagonal;
-  d) Python binding to some methods of FLINT, called flint_sage;
+  e) Python binding to some methods of FLINT, called flint_sage;
-  e) A subroutine to count an integer matrice determinant.
+  f) A subroutine to count an integer matrice determinant.

 Where are the files?
 ^^^^^^^^^^^^^^^^^^^^